 The original stained-glass windows, altar, baptismal font, tabernacle, pews and altar furniture were all retained and refurbished for use in the newly-created liturgical space.
 A massive bell tower with a century old bell was added to the front of the Church over a new Eucharist Chapel and a chapel for daily Mass, small weddings and funerals became the front of the Church.
 The north and south walls were demolished and moved outward and rest rooms, bride’s room, a new sacristy, reconciliation room, choir room, minister’s room, usher’s room and more adequate storage facilities were added to the Church.
 Also new to the liturgical space is a large baptismal pool embraced within the original font.
 The new font, with flowing water, is designed for baptisms of infants as well as adults.
 The choir loft was demolished and the organ, piano and choir were moved downstairs in keeping with current liturgical norms.
 A memorial garden was added to the south of the main nave and later a large choir room was added to the back of the Church for rehearsals and small concerts.

-In 2000 the school added a two story wing to accomadate a computer center, a meeting room and additional classrooms.
+In 2000 the school added a two story wing to accommadate a computer center, a meeting room and additional classrooms.

-The Food Pantry, started in 1977, has grown into a major food distribution center for Manatee County feeding an average of 1750 famailies monthly.
+The Food Pantry, started in 1977, has grown into a major food distribution center for Manatee County feeding an average of 1750 families monthly.